jfantab/nanu_take_home/README.md

 The calendar logs can be retrieved on a day-to-day basis instead of for the whole month at once.
 In addition, another feature that can be added is the editing or writing of logs via a text input box.

-Currently, the client settings are stored locally.
-One improvement is to store them in the database so that the settings can be saved.
-Likewise, the app needs to be able to read the settings from the database too.
+One improvement is to store them in the cloud so that the settings can be saved.
+Likewise, the app needs to be able to read the settings from the database in the cloud too.
 One idea I have of storing the nested tree in Firebase Firestore is in a flat tree structure, where each setting takes the following format, akin to an adjacency list:

 ```
 {